Submissions

 5. Introduction

-Describe the background of the problem, the aims and benefits of research, theoretical studies, and conclude with a hypothesis (total hlmmax.
+Describe the background of the problem, the aims and benefits of research, theoretical studies, and conclude with a hypothesis (max.
 20%).
 Contain; (a) exposure to the latest developments in the field of science studied whose arguments are supported by the results of primary and current literature studies; (b) exposure to gaps; (c) the researcher's argument in closing the gap as a promise of research contributions to the development of science; and (d) presentation of research objectives.

 6. Methods